-Registration appointment times and permit to register information are available on OASIS (www.usc.edu/oasis).
-Select “Permit to Register” to find your appointment time.
+Registration appointment times and permit to register information are available on myUSC, Web Registration and OASIS.
+Select “Permit to Register” in OASIS to find your appointment time.
 If you do not have a registration appointment time please contact the Registration Department by email at email@example.com or by phone at (213) 740-8500.

 Web Registration is available to all or most continuing, newly-admitted or returning students (see Web Registration Instructions).
 Only students who, due to certain activity restrictions, may not use the automated registration system should proceed to the Registration Building to process enrollment in person.
 Limited, non-admitted students must register for classes in person at the Registration Building.

 Report to Student Union 300 with passport to obtain International Student Clearance.

 International students (and all students on non-resident visas) intending to register as Limited Status students should report to the Registration Building, Thursday, November 18, where they will pick up the Limited Status Student Registration Form.
 They will then be directed to other USC offices to obtain necessary approvals to register.
 All such students must bring their passports, and students on F-1 visas must also bring a letter from the foreign student advisor at their host institution permitting them to concurrently register at USC.
 For further information, call the International Admissions Office at (213) 740-1111.

 Newly Admitted and Returning Students

 Report to the Registration Building to obtain a Permit to Register.